 11/13 Door plates

 A door plate can greatly increase your entryway security.
 Everyone knows kicking a door just to the side of the handle can get you inside.
 This one piece strike plate makes that much harder.
 If you don’t have the latch/deadbolt combo, they make them for single latches as well.
 They take less than an hour to install and almost eliminate a preferred method of entry for burglars.
+We go even further in depth in this review on the best door reinforcement options:

 12/13 Door Bars